ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images: Introduction

+However, humans can effortlessly deduce that the hands are behind the back in such an image by utilizing a combination of whole-body visual cues.
+This suggests that humans rely on a form of reference-based reasoning when perceiving objects in images to handle conclusion and depth ambiguity.
+Inspired by human ability, we introduce the ReBaR framework.
+It uses reference-based reasoning to combine global visual cues for better pose estimation.
+This approach effectively handles occlusions and depth ambiguity, leading to accurate human body shape and pose estimation from single-view images, even in difficult situations.

-Our method mainly consists of the attention-guided encoder that learns feature extraction associated with soft attention and the body-aware regression that enriches part representation with part-body dependency for part regressor.
-The former, built on ConvNets, extracts body and part features based on the exact soft attention mechanism.
-But the difference is that the body reference feature consists of two components, auxiliary supervised by global regression of 2D and 3D key points, respectively.
-This design encourages the body reference feature to encode more global information, such as 2D and 3D dependencies between parts.
-The second module encodes a body-aware feature for each part by querying the part feature from the body reference feature using a two-layer transformer.
-Then, the resultant features are fed into a one-layer transformer to learn per-part regression with standard losses and a reference-plane consistent loss.
-During training, the body-aware regression component learns the part representation and correlation with the reference body, which guides the feature encoder to learn attention that finds helpful information from the part and the whole body.
-Therefore, our method incorporates local visual cues around the part and related global information from the entire body, allowing inferring the spatial relationship of occluded parts with the body to improve estimation accuracy.\\ \\ Our experiments first show that our method consistently outperforms state-of-the-art approaches on 3DPW~\cite{von2018recovering} and AGORA~\cite{patel2021agora} datasets.
-Then we evaluate our method on 3DPW-OCC~\cite{zhang2020object} and 3DOH\cite{zhang2020object}, demonstrating its occlusion handling effectiveness.
+Our method primarily involves an attention-guided encoder for feature extraction and a body-aware regression module for part representation.
+The attention-guided encoder, based on ConvNets, focuses on body and part features while considering 2D and 3D dependencies between parts.
+The body-aware regression module uses a two-layer transformer to encode body-aware part features for each part and a one-layer transformer for per-part regression.
+This approach allows our method to incorporate both local visual cues and global information from the entire body, improving estimation accuracy by inferring the spatial relationship of occluded parts with the body.

+Our experiments first show that our method consistently outperforms state-of-the-art approaches on 3DPW~\citep{von2018recovering} and Human3.6M~\citep{ionescu2013human3} datasets.
+Then, we evaluate our method on 3DPW-OCC~\citep{von2018recovering} and 3DOH~\citep{zhang2020object} datasets and demonstrate its effectiveness in occlusion handling.
 We also compare axis MJE on the 3DPW-TEST dataset.
-The result shows that our method's performance gain over state-of-the-art methods is attributed mainly to the much lower error of Z-axis MJE.
-This demonstrates that it effectively reduces depth ambiguity in estimation.
+The result shows that our method's performance gain over state-of-the-art methods is attributed mainly to the much lower error of Z-axis MJE, demonstrating that it effectively reduces depth ambiguity in estimation.
 Finally, our qualitative results and ablation study confirm the proposed method's effectiveness.
+Our precise reconstruction data is highly effective for various generation tasks, such as MMOFusion~\citep{wang2025mmofusion}.